 Guided Access helps people with autism or other attention and sensory challenges stay focused on the task (or app) at hand.
-With Guided Access, a parent, teacher or therapist can limit an iOS device to stay on one app by disabling the Home button, and even restrict touch input on certain areas of the screen.
+With Guided Access, a parent, teacher or therapist can limit an iOS device to stay on one app by disabling the Home button, and limit the amount of time spent in an app.
+You can even restrict access to the keyboard or touch input on certain areas of the screen.
 So wandering taps and gestures won’t distract from learning.

 Say you’re reading an article on astronomy and are stuck on some terminology.
 Just look it up — dictionary definitions are integrated into iOS.
 Get quick access to definitions and commonly used phrases to help with spelling, pronunciation and grammar.